claruspeter/MetaTp/readme.md

 printfn "%A" Pizza42.Address.NAME    //Auto generated member that equals "Address" printfn "%A" Pizza42.Address.Street  //String static prop with value "Street"

-let jjj = new Pizza42.Address.Proxy()    //A type with default constructor
+let jjj = Pizza42.Proxies.Address()    //A type with default constructor
                                        // and properties Street,...

 ````